 But there are some points that we need to highlight here:

-So a solution here would be to keep using Babel for both cases, thanks to a dedicated preset named @babel/preset-typescript that allows Babel to transform TypeScript code correctly.
-And for the type-checking, we can still rely on the tsc CLI provided by TypeScript.
+that allows Babel to transform TypeScript code correctly.
+And for the type-checking, we can still rely on the tsc

 At Getaround, we use a custom preset to share our configuration across all front-end apps.
-It is publicly available on our drivy/frontend-configs Github repository, along with all of our other front-end configurations.
+It is publicly available on our drivy/frontend-configs

-You can also find it on NPM: @getaround-eu/babel-preset-app.
+You can also find it on NPM: @getaround-eu/babel-preset-app

 Don’t hesitate to take a look and to use it!